-Aboriginal and Torres Strait Islanders who do not have an HSC or other qualification, or who have an ATAR lower than required for their chosen course, can apply to study at Western Sydney University through the Aboriginal and Torres Strait Islander Alternative Entry program.
+Aboriginal and Torres Strait Islanders who do not have an HSC or other qualification, or who have an ATAR lower than required for their chosen course, can apply to study at Western Sydney University through the Aboriginal and Torres Strait Islander Pathway program.

-We accept applications throughout the year for three main intakes, with assessment workshops scheduled in January, June and November.
+We accept applications throughout the year with assessment workshops scheduled in January, June and November.

 - 11-12 June 2019 at Penrith campus

 - 13-14 January 2020 at Penrith campus

 The Aboriginal and Torres Strait Islander Pathway Program is an alternative entry pathway.
 It is a Western Sydney University initiative that aims to increase the number of Aboriginal and Torres Strait Islander students studying in all undergraduate course areas.